21 Russell 1000 Dividend Dog Analysts Tag DDR Corp. As Best For Net Gains By June 2018

 Top ten Russell 1000 stocks selected 6/6/17 by yield represented two of eleven Morningstar sectors.
 Top yielding stock, Chimera Investment (CIM) [1] was the one of nine real estate representatives in the top ten.

-The other eight placed second, through ninth: AGNC Investment (AGNC) [2], Annaly Capital Management (NYSE:NLY) [3], Two Harbors Investment (TWO) [4], Spirit Realty Capital (SRC) [5], MFA Financial (MFA) [6], Uniti Group (UNIT) [7], Starwood Property Trust (STWD) [8], and DDR Corp.
+The other eight placed second, through ninth: AGNC Investment (AGNC) [2], Annaly Capital Management (NLY) [3], Two Harbors Investment (TWO) [4], Spirit Realty Capital (SRC) [5], MFA Financial (MFA) [6], Uniti Group (UNIT) [7], Starwood Property Trust (STWD) [8], and DDR Corp.
 (DDR) [9].

 Finally, one communication services sector firm placed tenth, CenturyLink (CTL) [10] to complete the Russell 1000 top ten for June.